Pkadon/Akatsuki-Towa/README.md

  - Escape ALL double-quotes that are part of the string with a backslash ("\\"")
    - If your json file surrounds string values in single quotes, escape single quotes instead ('\\'')
  - Double all backslashes and left curly brace characters that are part of the string ("{{"), ("\\\\")
+ - Double all left square brackets that are part of strings that show on the scene select menu ("[[")
+   - This does not seem to be required for strings that are only shown as dialogue, but more experimenting may need to be done

 #### Example JSON